wintvelt/elm-nav-demo/README.md

 Demo of Elm navigation in combination with Evan's UrlParser.

 Using a new setup.

 ##Making Impossible Routes Impossible##

-In real life, you often have a URLs like `/movies/movie1234`.
+In apps, you often have a URLs like `/movies/movie1234`.
 For URLs, this is fine.
 It basically says "I want to see the details of movie 1234".
 Typically, the browser makes a request to a server, and the server comes back with either: